gcgarner/IOTstack/README.md

 From this point on make sure you are executing the commands from inside the repo folder.
 If you need to at any point start or stop navigate back to the repo folder first

 ## Folder permissions
-when docker starts the compose for the first time it creates the folders for linking the volumes.
-There is an issue with Grafana where a different user and group is used run the `folderfix.sh`
+The containers are set to store persistent data in folder.
+There is an issue with Grafana where a different user and group is used, run the `folderfix.sh`

 ```
 sudo chmod +x ./folderfix.sh